Cimagroup/TDA-based-Summary-and-Distance-between-Sets-of-Texts-and-Distance-between-Literary-Styles/readme.md

 # Towards a Philological Metric through a Topological Data Analysis Approach

-This repository correspond to the code used in the analogous paper (to appear in ArXiv).
+This repository corresponds to the code used in the analogous paper (to appear in ArXiv).

 The dataset used is part of the [CorpusSonetosSigloDeOro](https://github.com/bncolorado/CorpusSonetosSigloDeOro) repository.